 Learn when and how to use these words with these examples!

-Lacking brightness, vividness, or intensity; not shiny or glossy.
+Lacking brightness, vividness, or intensity.

 Having very little or no light; not able to be seen through.

-The dark alley was scary to walk through at night.
+The dark alley was scary and dangerous.

 Key Differences: dull vs dim vs dark

 - 1Dull implies a lack of brightness or vividness.

 - 2Dim suggests a lack of clarity or intensity.

 - 3Dark refers to a complete absence of light.

 - 1Describing Light: Use these antonyms to describe different levels of brightness or intensity.